matplotlib/matplotlib/doc/users/gridspec.rst

   ax = plt.subplot(2, 2, 1)

-Note that, unlike matplotlib's subplot, the index starts from 0 in GridSpec.
+Note that, unlike Matplotlib's subplot, the index starts from 0 in GridSpec.

 To create a subplot that spans multiple cells, ::